A Mean-Field Game Approach to Equilibrium Pricing in Solar Renewable Energy Certificate Markets: Introduction

+From the theoretical point of view, while the main reference we use is (\cite{carmona2013probabilistic}), we note that the problem we consider does not directly fit into their framework.
+This is due to a market clearing condition we enforce, as well as a cross dependence between the mean field distribution and the controls that we permit in our running costs (in particular the assumption in \cite[Prop.
+3.7.]{carmona2013probabilistic}) does not hold for our problem.).
 Given the recency of \cite{fujii2020mean} and \cite{gomes2020mean}, as well as the similar subject matter, it is worth explicitly differentiating our contributions.
 While these works also involve MFGs with clearing conditions to endogenize price, our focus is on the specific application of MFG theory to SREC markets, as opposed to a generic asset, as in \cite{fujii2020mean}, or a commodity, as in \cite{gomes2020mean}.
 This results in notable differences in the models between these works and the contents of the paper. \cite{gomes2020mean} focuses largely on linear-quadratic problems, while, due to the nature of non-compliance penalties in SREC markets and the nonlinear dependence of the SREC price on the mean field distribution, our problem is decidedly not LQG.
 In their model, the supply of the commodity being priced is deterministic.
 In this work, however, the supply of the asset being priced is the controlled process itself, which is stochastic.
 While \cite{fujii2020mean} includes price formation in MFGs, as we do, we also provide a proof that fixed-point problem for the measure-flow solves the MFG, as well as existence and uniqueness proofs, prove the $\epsilon$-Nash property for the finite-player game, and provide a numerical scheme for implementing the resulting MV-FBSDE.
 In addition, we carry out a detailed simulation study to understand the key drivers of regulated firm behaviour in the SREC market.
+The remainder of the paper is structured as follows.
+In Section \ref{sec:model}, we formalize the SREC market and present our model for the regulated firms.
+Section \ref{sec:optimization_problem} formally poses the optimization problem that each agent faces in the $N$-player stochastic game.
+We introduce the MFG limit of this problem and derive the form of the optimal controls given a particular mean-field distribution in Section \ref{sec:mfg_problem}, using techniques from variational analysis.
+Further, we characterize the MFG solution as a function of the solution to an MV-FBSDE, and prove existence and uniqueness of the solutions.
+In Section \ref{sec:epsilon-nash}, we relate the solution of the MFG to the solution of the $N$-player stochastic game and prove the $\epsilon$-Nash property.
+Finally, in Section \ref{sec:experiments}, we perform numerical simulations and discuss the key takeaways of the structure of the optimal controls across agents, as well as the implications these controls have on the certificate price and economy-wide compliance probabilities. \Cref{appendix:proofs} and \Cref{appendix:algorithm} contain, respectively, the proofs of propositions and the details of the numerical implementation for solving the MV-FBSDE.